 Here are some interesting facts about France and its official language.

 French Speaking Information

-As many people will know, French is a romantic language which derives from Latin, meaning that many of its words are recognisable across the various other romantic languages, namely European dialects.
-Despite English not sharing a great deal of these traits, you will still see some English words and expressions which are of French origin, making it relatively easy to pick up the language.
+As many people will know, French is a romance language which derives from Latin, meaning that many of its words are recognisable across the various other romantic languages, namely European dialects.
+Despite English not sharing a great deal of these traits, you will still see many English words and expressions which are of French origin, making it relatively easy to pick up the language.

 We bet you didn't know you were already 'au fait' with the French language!